Julia Child's Perfect Chocolate Mousse Recipe

-My search for the perfect, most luscious and chocolaty mousse au chocolat brought me right back home to America, to Julia Child's recipe.
-Although I have a few other versions in my repertoire, her recipe is a classic and has that perfect slightly-gummy texture, backed up by a wallop of pure dark chocolate flavor.
+My search for the perfect, most luscious and intense chocolate mousse brought me right back from France, to America, to Julia Child’s recipe.
+Although I have a few other chocolate mousse recipes in my repertoire, her recipe is a classic and has that perfect slightly sticky texture, that sticks to your tastebuds, then hits you with a wallop of pure dark chocolate flavor.

-This recipe requires a vigorous bit of whipping.
-So if you've ever wanted to really know why French women don't get fat even though they eat all those luscious desserts, well...once you make this mousse, you'll soon learn the answer.
+This recipe requires a bit of whipping.
+So if you’ve ever wanted to really know why French women don’t get fat even though they eat all those luscious desserts, well…once you make this mousse, you’ll find out.
+But trust me, it’s worth it.

-And because the recipe is classic French, it uses raw eggs.
-Since some folks are concerned about raw eggs, if you're one of them, use pasteurized egg whites, which you should verify are suitable for whipping.
-Some won't whip, which I learned the hard way a few years back.
+As the recipe is classic French, it uses raw eggs.
+Some folks are concerned about raw eggs, and if you’re one of them, use pasteurized egg whites, which you should verify are suitable for whipping.
+(They should say on the label whether or not they can be whipped.)
+Some won’t whip, which I learned the hard way a few year’s back.
 When I make anything that uses uncooked eggs, I use the freshest eggs I can get my hands on.

-Speaking of top-quality, since the flavor of the mousse depends on good chocolate, feel free to splurge on a good brand; you won't regret it.
-For this batch, I broke up a tablet of Green and Black's organic 72% chocolate and melted it with Meyer's dark rum along with good, strong coffee.
+Speaking of top quality, since the flavor of the mousse depends on good chocolate, feel free to splurge on a good brand; you won’t regret it.
+For this batch, I broke up a tablet of dark, bittersweet Belgian chocolate and melted it with rum along with good, strong coffee.

 Bon Appétit!...as Julia would say.